mikeroberts3000/SketchBasedShapeRetrieval/README.md

 ### Generating Line Drawings

-To generate line drawings, I hacked the <a href='http://gfx.cs.princeton.edu/gfx/proj/sugcon/'>Suggestive Contours</a> software to take a 3D mesh file as command-line input and to produce a series of images as output.
-The resulting images show the mesh rendered with the <a href='http://people.csail.mit.edu/tjudd/apparentridges.html'>Apparent Ridges</a> algorithm from different views.
+To generate line drawings, I hacked the <a href='http://gfx.cs.princeton.edu/gfx/proj/sugcon/'>Suggestive Contours</a> software to take a 3D mesh file as commandline input and to produce a series of images as output.
+These output images show the input mesh rendered from different views using the <a href='http://people.csail.mit.edu/tjudd/apparentridges.html'>Apparent Ridges</a> algorithm.

 Note that the <a href='http://gfx.cs.princeton.edu/gfx/proj/sugcon/'>Suggestive Contours</a> software implements several other line drawing algorithms, but in the interest of simplicity, I do not export images using these other line drawing algorithms.
 Moreover, in the interest of simplicity, I sample the space of views uniformally rather than performing importance sampling.